czahie/LeetCode/033 Search in Rotated Sorted Array/README.md

 ## A common template for binary search
 Written in Python

+    # corner case
+    if not nums:
+        return -1
     # make sure the index is in the range
     start = 0
     end = len(nums) - 1